 - One email.

 This is set up to determine what performs best.
-When prospecting, we have to test the best approaches so that, in the end, we can convert the best.
-In A B testing, it’s all about optimization.
-Here we go, we explain it all to you 🚀
+When prospecting, we have to test the best approaches so that, in the end, we can be very succesful converting leads.
+With A/B testing, it’s all about optimization.
+We’re gonna get started and explain it all to you 🚀

 If you double the number of experiments you do per year, you will double your inventiveness. – Jeff Bezos.

-Before moving on to the fun part 🎉, we will go throught a small definition so that we can start on a good basis.
+Before moving on to the fun part 🎉, we will give you a short definition so that we can start with a good foundation.

-A B Testing is a technique in digital marketing which consists in comparing the effectiveness of two media, two contents, by testing a variant relating to the content or the form (we can, of course, test more than two variables, so if there are three variables for example, then we’d refer to them as A B C tests).
+A B Testing is a technique in digital marketing which consists of comparing the effectiveness of two pieces of media or content, by testing a variant relating to the content or the form (we can, of course, test more than two variables, so if there are three variables for example, then we’d refer to them as A B C tests).
 They are important amongst businesses.

-We test an “A version” from a content, which is the original version, against a “B version“, the version which implies a variation in substance or form, to a representative sample of people.
+What we’re testing is an “A version” from a piece of content, which is the original version, against a “B version“, the version which implies a variation in substance or form, to a representative sample of people.

 The advantage of A B Testing is that it obtains quantifiable results at the end of the test.